gchurch/WebsiteBlocker/README.md

 # Website Blocker

-This Chrome extension allows you to create a list of websites that the browser is blocked from visiting.
-This helps to avoid distractions and boost productivity.
+This Chrome extension allows you to create a list of websites that the browser is blocked from being able to visit.
+This helps you to avoid distractions and boost productivity.
 The time that each website has been blocked for is also displayed.
-This feature motivates you to keep the website blocked as unblocking it will reset the timer and it feels like you have lost your progress.
+This feature motivates you to keep the website blocked as unblocking the website will reset the timer and it feels like you have lost your progress.

 [![chrome web store](images/chrome/chrome_web_store_available.png)](https://chrome.google.com/webstore/detail/website-blocker/pohdmcmfjhjnocjjhoobmhbgonebakad)

 ## Technical Details

 The extension uses Manifest V3.
-The pages for were created using React.
-The following template was used to create the extension: https://github.com/lxieyang/chrome-extension-boilerplate-react.
 In order to block the websites, the chrome.declarativeNetRequest API is used.
+The popup and options pages are created using React.
+The following template was used for this extension: https://github.com/lxieyang/chrome-extension-boilerplate-react.

 ## Steps to run